Classification of rank two weak Fano bundles on del Pezzo threefolds of degree four: Introduction

 Besides, weak Fano bundles have emerged in the study of different contexts.
 For example, minimal instanton bundles and special Ulrich bundles are most studied weak Fano (but not Fano) bundles on del Pezzo $3$-folds.

-Let $X$ be $\P^{3}$ or a del Pezzo $3$-fold, i.e., a smooth Fano $3$-fold whose canonical divisor is divisible by $2$.
-Then an \emph{instanton bundle} on $X$ is defined to be a rank $2$ stable vector bundle $\mcE$ with $c_{1}(\mcE)=0$ and $H^{1}(\mcE(\frac{K_{X}}{2}))=0$ \cite{ADHM,Kuznetsov2012,Faenzi2014}.
+Let $X$ be $\P^{3}$ or a del Pezzo $3$-fold of Picard rank $1$, i.e., a smooth Fano $3$-fold of Picard rank $1$ whose canonical divisor is divisible by $2$.
+Then an \emph{instanton bundle} on $X$ is defined to be a rank $2$ slope stable vector bundle $\mcE$ with $c_{1}(\mcE)=0$ and $H^{1}(\mcE(\frac{K_{X}}{2}))=0$ \cite{ADHM,Kuznetsov2012,Faenzi2014}.
 The moduli space of instanton bundles on $\P^{3}$ is a significant object for mathematical physics.
 Indeed, a certain subset of this moduli space corresponds to self-dual solutions of the $\mathrm{SU}(2)$ Yang-Mills equations on the $4$-sphere $S^{4}$ up to gauge equivalence \cite{Atiyah-Ward,ADHM}.
 After this, Faenzi \cite{Faenzi2014} and Kuznetsov \cite{Kuznetsov2012} defined a generalized notion for instanton bundles $\mcE$ on a del Pezzo $3$-fold $X$ as above.
 By the above reason, moduli spaces of instanton bundles on $\P^{3}$ and del Pezzo $3$-folds have been studied deeply (e.g. \cite{Faenzi2014,Kuznetsov2012}).

 For an instanton bundle $\mcE$ on $X$, it is known that $-K_{X}.c_{2}(\mcE) \geq 4$ (cf. \cite[Corollary~3.2]{Kuznetsov2012}, \cite[Lemma~1.2]{Faenzi2014}).
 Thus an instanton bundle $\mcE$ is said to be \emph{minimal} if $-K_{X}.c_{2}(\mcE)=4$.
 When $X$ is a del Pezzo $3$-fold, a vector bundle $\mcE$ is a minimal instanton bundle if and only if $\mcE(1)$ is a \emph{special Ulrich} bundle of rank $2$ \cite[Lemma~3.1]{Kuznetsov2012}, which is defined to be a rank $2$ vector bundle $\mcF$ such that $\det \mcF \simeq \mcO_{X}(-K_{X}) \simeq \mcO_{X}(2)$ and $H^{\bullet}(\mcF(-j))=0$ for every $j \in \{1,2,3\}$.
 When $d:=\mcO_{X}(1)^{3} \geq 3$, the above definition is equivalent to say that $\mcF$ has the following linear resolution on $\P^{d+1}$: